Terms of Reference

 The USC AEC is responsible to the Pro Vice-Chancellor (Research), who chairs the USC Research Committee that reports to the Academic Board.
 The Chairperson of the USC AEC and the Pro Vice-Chancellor (Research) meet on an annual basis to discuss the annual report from the USC AEC and any other issues which may impact on compliance with the Code.

-The AEC will provide minutes of meetings to the Academic Board via the Research Committee.
+The AEC will provide the Research Committee with a written report of each meeting for noting at the next meeting.
 An annual report will be submitted to the Academic Board via the Research Committee.

 The annual report will contain the information described in the Code and address the numbers and types of activities considered for approval and the outcomes, risk management, the physical facilities available for activities involving animals, any administrative or other difficulties being experienced, and any requirements for training staff.